eclipse-edc/Connector/samples/04.3-open-telemetry/README.md

 We will use docker compose to run the consumer, the provider and a Jaeger backend.
 Let's have a look to the [docker-compose.yaml file](docker-compose.yaml).
 We created a consumer and a provider service.
 Have a look to the entrypoints of the provider and the consumer.
 You can see that we provide the open-telemetry java agent.
+Have a look at the environment variables.
+We provide the [Jaeger exporter env var](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#jaeger-exporter) needed by open telemetry.
 Let's run the consumer, the provider and Jaeger:

 ```bash